noopur-phadkar/noopur-phadkar/README.md

 # 👋 Hi there.
-I am  Noopur Phadkar.

-Welcome to my page!
+I'm Noopur Phadkar.
+Welcome to my GitHub profile!

-I am a MSCS graduate from Rochester Institute of Technology.
+I'm a recent graduate with a Master of Science in Computer Science from Rochester Institute of Technology.

+Through coursework, projects, and hands-on learning experiences, I've gained proficiency in multiple programming languages and techniques, including Java, Python, and JavaScript, as well as frameworks like ReactJS and Flask.

+I am enthusiastic about exploring new technologies and continuously learning and growing as a software developer.
+I'm eager to collaborate on exciting projects and contribute to the vibrant developer community here on GitHub.
+Feel free to explore my repositories and reach out if you'd like to connect or collaborate on any projects.
+Let's innovate together! 🚀

 ## Languages and Tools:
 - **Programming Languages:** `Kotlin`, `Java`, `Python`, `GraphQL`, `SQL`, `Cypher`, `JavaScript`, `ReactJS`, `Node.js`, `HTML`, `CSS`, `C`, `C++`